Why We’re Out of Time

 But for those of you who dismiss the existence or efficacy of a God, I wonder if you’ve ever run through the thought experiment that considers the possibility of Him being real – being reality.
 What would your conclusions be regarding your behaviors, your kid’s behaviors, your society’s behaviors if it turned out that God actually did exist and said the things He is recorded as having said?
 Of course, we’re not going to get into arguments here for the existence or non-existence of God.
 Neither can be produced to the satisfaction of their antagonists.

 But, just as a thought experiment, what does allowing for the existence of a Creator of reality mean to these seemingly unrelated questions of “right” and “wrong”?
 Well, everything.
 If there is no absolute “Good”, then there is no reason to waste your breath describing good or bad or right or wrong, or charging others with their violation, because the concept has no basis.
 All bets are off.
-If you can’t articulate some cogent basis for your judgement of right and wrong, then your opinion is irrelevant.
+If you can’t articulate some cogent basis for your judgment of right and wrong, then your opinion is irrelevant.

 But, if there is “Good”, then it is reasonable to ask: “Where is this attitude or opinion of mine compared to Good?”